reshalfahsi/movie-review-sentiment-analysis/README.md

  <p align="center"> <img src="https://github.com/reshalfahsi/movie-review-sentiment-analysis/blob/master/assets/cnn-mlp-white.png" alt="CNN-MLP" > A diagram of the CNN-MLP model. </p>

 Audiences' reactions to the movie they have watched can be presented in a text format called reviews.
 These reviews can be polarized into two clusters: positive responses and negative responses.
 Using CNN and MLP, one can perform sentiment analysis on movie reviews to automatically recognize the viewer's tendency toward a particular movie.
 CNN is used for extracting the latent information within the text format.
-MLP leverages the extracted information and carries out the classification task.
+MLP leverages the extracted information of CNN and carries out the classification task.
 The CNN-MLP model is evaluated with Standford's IMBD Movie Review dataset.
 In the test set, the model achieves ``85.6%`` accuracy.

 ## Experiment